Sensor-Controlled LED Lighting for Efficient Illumination

 Intelligent LED lighting systems that provide efficient, adjustable illumination in response to occupancy and ambient light, while saving energy.
 The systems have occupancy and ambient light sensors that control LED lighting levels.
 When occupancy is detected, lighting is set to a lower level than when the space is unoccupied.
 The systems also use light sensors to adjust brightness based on natural light levels.
 This prevents over-illumination.
 The sensors and LED lights are networked for remote monitoring and control.

-9. Wireless Control and Monitoring System for Horticultural LED Lighting
+9. Gateway-Integrated Wireless Control System for LED Lighting with Real-Time Sensor Communication

 Fluence Bioengineering, 2020